 Habitat and Conservation

 Structural damage to timber can result, especially when there are many nests, or when woodpeckers enlarge the holes to feed on the larval or overwintering bees.
-If you are concerned, consult university extension services for management tips; see the link below.
+If you are concerned, consult university extension services for management tips.

 Because carpenter bees are important pollinators, some farmers encourage their presence by providing blocks of wood attractive to them.